-A: Kids should start getting comfy with a keyboard at an early age.
+ANSWER: Kids should start getting comfy with a keyboard at an early age.
 After all, they’ll use computer skills all their lives!
-But unless students have a learning disability, we generally encourage them to handwrite the sloppy copy (rough draft) and type the next two revisions.
+But unless students have a learning disability, we generally encourage them to hand-write the sloppy copy (rough draft) and type the next two revisions.

 The Benefits of Writing by Hand

 It’s important for students to keep up this skill.
-Even though you might hear that typing is the wave of the future, rest assured that your kids will always face situations where they must write by hand—notetaking, job applications, and timed essays come to mind.
-If they’ve had very little practice putting pen to paper, trust me, they’ll have a tough time of it when faced with an SAT question that must be answered without the benefit of a laptop!
+Even though you might hear that typing is the wave of the future, rest assured that your kids will always face situations where they must write by hand: note-taking, job applications, and timed essays come to mind.
+If they’ve had very little practice putting pen to paper, they’ll have a tough time of it when faced with an SAT question that must be answered without the benefit of a laptop!

 Writing by hand also allows your child to proofread for spelling and grammar errors without depending on spell-check.
 Kids need to practice the lifelong skill of self-editing because, among other reasons, spell-check isn’t always accurate.

-As his small-motor coordination, hand strength, and overall handwriting skills improve through exercises like copywork and dictation, he can eventually begin writing the sloppy copy by hand.
+As small-motor coordination, hand strength, and overall handwriting skills improve through exercises like copywork and dictation, most students can eventually begin writing their sloppy copy by hand.

 Typing Is a Good Thing!

-Not only is a neatly typed paper easier for the parent to edit, it’s also easier for the student to make changes before printing out a polished final draft.
+When I taught WriteShop classes, I actually preferred that my students type their revisions.
+Not only is a neatly typed paper easier for us to edit, it’s also easier for our kids to make changes before printing out a polished final draft.

 Curious about all this talk of sloppy copies and parent editing and polished final drafts?
-This is all part of the writing process, which is incorporated into every WriteShop I and II assignment.
-To learn more about WriteShop for your junior high or high schooler, visit our website at writeshop.com.
+This is all part of the writing process, which is incorporated into every WriteShop I and WriteShop II assignment.